europowergenerators/BetterOdooApiWrapper/README.md

 ## Exporting Data

 Use the `export` method to fetch data using Odoo's `export_data` method, which is efficient for large datasets.
+> [!WARNING]
+> This implicitly creates external_ids for all returned records, including requested related records.

 ```python
 # Export data including nested relational fields